 Zume Joseph and Aondover Tarhule (2006).
 Precipitation and streamflow variability in northwestern Oklahoma, 1894-2003.
 Physical Geography, vol 27 (3) 189-205.

 Zume Joseph, Aondover Tarhule, and Scott Christenson (2006).
 Subsurface imaging of an abandoned solid waste landfill site in Norman, Oklahoma.
 Groundwater Monitoring and Remediation, vol.26 (2) 62-69.

 Kameelah Temple and Joseph Zume (2012) Exploring the connections between land use/land cover (LULC) change and storm response in the Lower and Middle Susquehanna River Basins.
-Annual meeting of the Pennsylvania Geographical Society (PGS), Indiana, PA
+Annual meeting of the Pennsylvania Geographical Society (PGS), Salisbury, MD

 Kelsall Megan and Joseph Zume (2012) Analyzing nutrient loads and stream discharge time series of three major rivers draining into the Chesapeake Bay.
 Annual meeting of the Middle States Division of the Association of American Geographers (AAG), Shippensburg, PA

 Zume Joseph (2012) Integrating Near-surface geophysics into an undergraduate Geoenvironmental curriculum at Shippensburg University of Pennsylvania-a curriculum bridge approach.
 Annual meeting of the Association of American Geographers (AAG), New York, NY